Raspberry & Lemon Meringue Roulade

 Recipe courtesy of Hen Corner

-This entry was posted in Recipe on July 31st, 2018 by sammorley
+This entry was posted in Recipes on July 31st, 2018 by sammorley

 Many of us would agree that there are few things nicer on a hot summer’s day than a trip to the beach, and as long as you come prepared there is no reason to leave your pooch at home.
 Swimming is one of the best forms of exercise for dogs, and you can stay as long as you like without having to worry about getting home to let the dog out!